Oil and Filter Change

 HINT: AVOID bending the left throttle cable when checking the oil level at the dipstick.

-IF you changed the filter, ALWAYS use some large dikes or pliers, and pry off the metal ends, and remove the outer wrapper, and then unroll the filter.
+IF you changed the filter, ALWAYS hang it to drain well, and then use some large dikes or pliers, and pry off the metal ends, and remove the outer wrapper, and then unroll the filter.
 Look for metal or other particles, in every pleat, both sides.
-By looking carefully at any particles, all sides (and we hope you have no substantial metal particles of any note), you could probably determine what area of the engine they came from.
+By looking carefully for any particles, all sides (we hope you have no substantial metal particles of any note), you could probably determine what area of the engine they came from.

 The standard method of filling the oil filter chamber is to use the starter motor to crank the engine, without letting the engine start.
 Some folks will short out the spark plugs; or, remove them and tie the spark plugs (with caps attached) to the cylinders, perhaps with a sash rod spring to keep the spark plugs in contact with the cylinder metal to protect the ignition parts.
 I do not believe either method is really necessary.
 Just turn off the gas, empty the carburetor bowls, replace the bowls, and crank the engine.
 The battery and starter motor are more than capable of the necessary seconds of cranking time.
 You can then ride to recharge the battery, or connect a trickle charger or Smart Charger.